Fighting through industry ups and downs with Daimler.

-Longtime Daimler AG executive Dieter Zetsche is one of the world’s few automotive figures whose face is immediately recognizable.
-He also bears one of the most versatile and unique careers of any automotive figure in recent decades, having made his mark as an engineer, executive, and even TV spokesperson.
-In more than four decades with the Daimler family, Zetsche has confronted considerable challenges, which he’s weathered with hard work and a steadfast commitment to the brand.
+Longtime Daimler AG executive Dieter Zetsche has had one of the most versatile and unique careers of any automotive figure in recent decades.
+In more than 40 years of service to Daimler AG, Zetsche made his mark as an engineer, executive, and even TV spokesperson.
+Zetsche also confronted considerable challenges; challenges he weathered with hard work and steadfast commitment.

-Becoming CEO and president of Daimler AG in 2007, Zetsche had the opportunity to flex his engineering muscle once again.
-Working out of Daimler’s Stuttgart headquarters, he was personally in charge of the Mercedes-Benz car division.
-Motors and high-end electronics were central focuses under his command, though there was also an emphasis on technical innovation and sleek, forward-thinking designs.
-Once again Zetsche faced ups and downs.
-In 2012 and 2013, slow sales in China and tensions with Daimler’s labor leaders made some skeptical of him; however, when 2015 proved a record year for car sales and revenue, Zetsche’s contract was quickly extended to 2019.
-Daimler AG announced in September 2018 that Zetsche would step down as CEO, but it is expected that he will return as chairman of Daimler’s supervisory board in 2021.
+When he was named CEO and president of Daimler AG in 2007, Zetsche had the opportunity to flex his engineering prowess.
+From Daimler’s Stuttgart, Germany, headquarters, he personally led the Mercedes-Benz car division.
+Engines and high-end electronics were his central focus along with maintaining an emphasis on technical innovation and sleek, forward-thinking designs.
+Slow sales in China and tensions with Daimler’s labor leaders caused some to be skeptical of Zetsche’s leadership.
+Record sales and revenue helped the company achieve a turnaround in 2015.
+Zetsche’s contract was extended to 2019, when he retired.
+In September 2020, Zetsche turned down the opportunity to chair the company’s supervisory board.

-Few leaders in recent automotive history have had as long a relationship with a single company as Dieter Zetsche has had with Daimler AG.
-Serving in a variety of roles through the company’s multiple iterations and mergers, facing the tough circumstances of a shifting industry, Zetsche is a key player in the history of Daimler-Benz.
+In recent automotive history, few leaders other than Zetsche have had such a long a relationship with a single company.
+He served in a variety of roles through the company’s multiple iterations and faced the tough circumstances of a shifting industry.
+Zetsche will always be known as a key player in the history of Daimler-Benz.